 The Advanced Education in General Dentistry (AEGD) program-Rural Track addresses a gap in dental education and in access to care with respect to underserved and vulnerable populations in rural areas of New Hampshire.
 As a state without a dental school or residency programs, it is critical for New Hampshire to collaborate with Harvard School of Dental Medicine (HSDM) to grow its dental workforce with the advanced skill-set and cultural competency experience required to meet the needs of underserved persons, especially those in rural areas with limited resources.
-The program will expand the training pipeline of dental professionals in the state, and create opportunities for dentists to become more proficient in providing quality health care focused on population health.
-Residents will be recruited to work in New Hampshire permanently after completing their formal post-doctoral dental training.
+The program will expand the training pathway of dental professionals in the state, and create opportunities for dentists to become more proficient in providing quality health care focused on population health.
+A goal of this program is for residents to learn about dental practice in New Hampshire so they will consider staying after completion of their formal training.
 The AEGD - Rural Track training program is funded by a grant from the Health Resources and Services Administration (HRSA).

 Degrees/Certificates Offered